last changes April 3rd 2026

 CUI Marking of Word Documents

-• Controlled By: Name of the DoD component (not required if identified in the Letterhead)
+- Controlled By: the name of the DoD Component, if not already shown in the letterhead

-• Controlled By: Identification of the office making the document
+- Controlled By: the office creating the document

-• CUI Categories: Categories of CUI listed in the document
+- CUI Category: the category or categories of CUI in the document

-• POC: name and phone number or email of POC
+- POC: name and phone number or email address of a point of contact

 A properly filled out CUI Document should look like the following (as per DoD CUI Identification and Marking training):